yiyihum/SWE-ReX/docs/usage.md

 ## Hello world from your own machine

 !!! warning
-    This will run commands on your local machine _without_ any sandboxing, so don't `rm -rf /`!
+    This first example will run commands on your local machine _without_ any sandboxing, so don't `rm -rf /`!
+    Wait for the next example to see how to put it in a sandbox ;)

+!!! note
+    SWE-ReX is inherently asynchronous, so you might want to take a quick look at python's `asyncio` module before continuing (or click the :material-chevron-right-circle: icons in the next example).

 ```python
 import asyncio